kyma-project/kyma/docs/kyma/docs/038-inst-custom-service-catalog.md

   ```
   kubectl get pods -n kyma-system
   ```
-2. Sign in to the Kyma Console using the `admin@kyma.cx` as described in the **Install Kyma locally from the release** document.
+2. Sign in to the Kyma Console using the `admin@kyma.cx` login as described in the **Install Kyma locally from the release** document.